 Chirag Yadav

-January 25, 2023 9 minutes to read
+January 25, 2023 12 minutes to read

 Frontline workers are backbone of many industries, but often they are the ones to face challenges that can impede their productivity and communication.
-According to a recent study, poor communication among frontline workers can result in a loss of up to $37 billion for US-based companies.
+According to a recent study, poor communication among frontline workers can result in a loss of up to $37 million for US-based companies.
 Additionally, a lack of digitization among frontline workers can lead to low machine downtime and decreased productivity, which can cost companies millions of dollars per year.
 In order to meet the rising demand in industries, it’s more important than ever for companies to find ways to augment and digitally empower their frontline workers.

 In this article, we will learn how to augment and digitally empower frontline workers in the times of recession.
 We will understand what augmented workers are and how can companies transform their frontline employees to augmented workers.